Achieving Business Growth by Sharing Ideas and Solving Problems

 Reflect and connect the dots

-But often enough, much of that body of work would sit in Sarah’s head.
-Her job is to distil, separate, and bring those ideas to life on paper.
-Evaluating and taking stock of the material she has already developed is useful so that she is not reinventing the wheel.
+Often, this body of work may sit in your head.
+Your job is to distil, separate, and bring those ideas to life on paper.
+Evaluating and taking stock of the material you’ve already developed is useful.

-- Does it need to be refreshed and updated with new topics?
+• Does it need to be updated with new topics?

-- Can she add resources to make it more relevant in today’s climate?
+• Can you add resources to make it more relevant in today’s climate?

 Step 2 Determine key focus areas for thought leadership